slint-ui/slint/docs/tutorial/rust/src/game_logic_in_rust.md

 ```

 On the Rust side, we can now add an handler to the `check_if_pair_solved` callback, that will check if
 two tiles are opened.
 If they match, the `solved` property is set to true in the model.
-If they don't
+If they do not
 match, start a timer that will close them after one second.
 While the timer is running, we disable every tile so
 one cannot click anything during this time.